Belmore - Belfield

 Belmore - Belfield's population is slightly older than the national pattern

-The median age in Belmore - Belfield is 39 years, which is higher than Greater Sydney's average of 37 years and close to Australia's national average of 38 years.
-The 55-64 age cohort is notably over-represented at 12.3% locally compared to the Greater Sydney average, while the 35-44 age group is under-represented at 12.8%.
-According to post-2021 Census data, the 15-24 age group has grown from 12.3% to 13.2%, while the 35-44 cohort has declined from 13.5% to 12.8%.
-Population forecasts for 2041 indicate significant demographic changes in Belmore - Belfield, with the 75-84 age group expected to grow by 59% (an increase of 761 people, reaching 2,046 from 1,284).
-The demographic aging trend continues as residents aged 65 and older represent 63% of anticipated growth.
-Conversely, the 5-14 and 0-4 age cohorts are expected to experience population declines.
+The median age in Belmore-Belfield is 39 years, which is higher than Greater Sydney's average of 37 years and close to the national average of 38 years.
+Compared to Greater Sydney, the 55-64 age group is notably over-represented in Belmore-Belfield at 12.3%, while the 35-44 age group is under-represented at 12.8%.
+According to post-2021 Census data, the 15-24 age group has grown from 12.3% to 13.2% of the population, while the 35-44 age group has declined from 13.5% to 12.8%.
+Population forecasts for 2041 indicate significant demographic changes in Belmore-Belfield, with the 75-84 age group expected to grow by 59%, reaching 2,046 people from 1,285.
+This growth is led by demographic aging, as residents aged 65 and older represent 63% of anticipated population growth.
+Conversely, the 5-14 and 0-4 age groups are expected to experience population declines.

 Frequently Asked Questions - Age